University of Chicago Graduate Library School

 The University of Chicago Graduate Library School (GLS) was the graduate-level librarianship school from 1928 to 1989 at the University of Chicago.
 It was established in 1928 to develop a program for the graduate education of librarians with a focus on research.
 Housed for a time in the Joseph Regenstein Library, the GLS closed in 1989 when the University of Chicago decided to promote information studies instead of professional education.
 GLS faculty were among the most prominent researchers in librarianship in the twentieth century.

+Despite the 1989 closure of the graduate library school, the University of Chicago has been publishing The Library Quarterly since 1931.

 History

 Early in the 20th century, the Carnegie Corporation of New York began offering grants to change the direction of library education and scholarship.
 The result was the 1926 endowment of a research-oriented program at the University of Chicago offering only the PhD degree.
 With an emphasis on investigation fostered among students, studies conducted and conferences held at GLS provided a center for intellectual inquiry in the development of 20th century librarianship.

 The Library Quarterly, a scholarly journal focused on research, was launched in 1931 to provide an outlet for the publication of rigorous research.

-On the occasion of the 25th anniversary of the establishment of the Graduate Library School in 1951 Louis Round Wilson assessed its impact noting that it broadened the concept of librarianship, developed it as a field for scientific study, introduced critical objectivity, contributed to the philosophy of librarianship by scholarly publishing and furnished leaders to the field.
-Writing of the impact of the Graduate Library School in 2020, Nathan Johnson has observed that its faculty were more closely aligned with the social sciences and they "turned a research gaze on the spaces codified and distributed during the earlier eras of American librarianship."
+On the 25th anniversary of the establishment of the Graduate Library School in 1951, Louis Round Wilson assessed its impact, noting that it broadened the concept of librarianship, developed it as a field for scientific study, introduced critical objectivity, contributed to the philosophy of librarianship by scholarly publishing, and furnished leaders to the field.
+Writing of the impact of the Graduate Library School in 2020, Nathan Johnson observed that its faculty were more closely aligned with the social sciences, and that they "turned a research gaze on the spaces codified and distributed during the earlier eras of American librarianship."

 Structure and focus

-The Graduate Library School (GLS) at the University of Chicago changed the structure and focus of education for librarianship in the twentieth century.
-Funded by the Carnegie Corporation the GLS set forth policies to establish an institution to educate students imbued with the spirit of investigation.
+The Graduate Library School at the University of Chicago changed the structure and focus of education for librarianship in the twentieth century.
+Funded by the Carnegie Corporation, the GLS set forth policies to establish an institution to educate students imbued with the spirit of investigation.
 Prior to establishment of the GLS education for librarians had been an apprenticeship model.
-Douglas Waples wrote of the policies that would differentiate "The Graduate Library School at Chicago" from schools in the apprenticeship mode.
+Douglas Waples wrote of the policies that would differentiate the Graduate Library School at Chicago from schools in the apprenticeship mode.